|Retail Cash Price||£11,550.00|

 Otherwise, the C1 is business as usual, taking the Toyota Aygo and replacing its rather angry, angular face with a more ‘cute’ rounded Citroen item.

-The C1 is no hot hatchback but it’s surprisingly good fun to chuck around on a twisting road.
-A combination of quick steering, lots of grip and absolutely no weight means you won’t easily overwhelm the tiny tyres – there’s simply not enough power to do so.
+The C1 is surprisingly good fun to drive around on a twisting road.
+A combination of quick steering, lots of grip and absolutely no weight means you won’t easily overwhelm the tiny tyres.

 We’re also big fans of the fabric sunroof on our Airscape model – after all, a bit of fresh air makes any drive more exhilarating.
 It doesn’t appear to harm structural rigidity, either.

-Our test car was painted in a really pleasant minty green shade – happily, a no-cost option, though one somewhat spoiled by the cheap-looking plastic wheel trims.
-The C1’s stubby proportions are cute rather than sleek, but it’s a shape that wears Citroen’s ‘upside-down’ family face well – consisting of slim indicator and sidelight strips atop projector-style halogen headlights.
+Our test car was painted in a really pleasant minty green shade.
+The C1’s proportions are cute rather than sleek, but it’s a shape that wears Citroën's ‘upside-down’ family face well – consisting of slim indicator and sidelight strips atop projector-style halogen headlights.
 Round the back, there’s an all-glass tailgate, which looks pretty slick.

-It’s in here where the C1 has tough competition from its rivals such as the Skoda Citigo or Suzuki Celerio.
-The C1 is smaller overall which is more practical for short journeys which makes this car a great little run around car rather than for longer journeys.
+It’s in here where the C1 has tough competition from its rivals such as the Skoda Citigo or Suzuki Celerio, whilst the C1 is smaller overall, it's much more practical for short journeys making it a great little run around car.

 Entry-level Touch trim is only available on three-door cars, with five-door models getting a choice of Feel or Flair trims.
-The basic cars include front electric windows, a two-speaker stereo, LED daytime running lights and remote locking – and not much else.
+The basic cars include front electric windows, a two-speaker stereo, LED daytime running lights and remote locking.
 Step up to Feel and you’ll get larger steel wheels, a height-adjustable driver’s seat and air-conditioning plus a 7-inch touchscreen infotainment display.

 Top-spec Flair adds alloy wheels, chrome trim, electric mirrors, a rev-counter, a reversing camera and tinted rear windows.
 Airscape models come with a massive fabric sunroof, and can be had in otherwise-unchanged Feel and Flair trims.